 Index to the Collection

-We present here a weekly-increasing subset of the 342 photos by inveterate photographer Halmos, and we invite you to share what you know about them by using “Discuss this article” at the top or bottom of this page, or by contacting Janet Beery or Carol Mead directly.
+We present here a weekly-increasing subset of the 343 photos by inveterate photographer Halmos, and we invite you to share what you know about them with authors Janet Beery and/or Carol Mead.
 Please provide or correct names, dates, locations, and events (e.g. conference, invited speaker, social visit, etc.).
 Please also share any other pertinent information, warm memories, etc. connected to the photograph.
 And be sure to look for new photos at this site each week throughout the year!

-The photograph of Halmos (above) is from the Loci: Convergence Portrait Gallery.
+The photograph of Halmos above is from the Convergence Portrait Gallery.
 Permission to reproduce the remaining photos must be obtained from the Dolph Briscoe Center for American History, University of Texas, Austin.

 For more information about the life of Paul Halmos, please see the following biographies: